Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have gone through project description and analyzed the project requirements that we are going to add in our application.

 I have started documenting Client Meeting Minutes II and analyzed some requirements for the Functional Requirements(Iteration I)

+Worked on points we need to inlcude in client meeting minutes 2 documentation.Finalized Functional requirements from previous draft version.